xssdoctor/diffscript/README.md

 Sends alerts via Telegram for any updates or changes.
 Credits

-This script is adapted from a gist by Greg Sunday, available at this link.
+This script is adapted from a gist by Greg Sunday, available at this link https://github.com/BishopFox/jsluice.
 The original concept and portions of the code were developed by Greg Sunday.

 Contributing